deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

 Specify new certificate issuers in the `core/cert-manager` directory.

-It is highly recommended to add your own private certificate authority, follow the [official guide of cert-manager](https://cert-manager.io/docs/configuration/ca/).
+It is highly recommended adding your own private certificate authority, follow the [official guide of cert-manager](https://cert-manager.io/docs/configuration/ca/).

 You must create a Secret `ca-key-pair`.
 To generate a TLS certificate and its private key: